 Action:

-If the parent client fails to attend a hearing to which the parent has not been summonsed or ordered to appear, the parent’s trial lawyer should assess whether the parent client’s interests are better served by advocating for the parent client’s last clearly articulated position, or declining to state a position in further court proceedings, and act accordingly.
+If the parent client fails to attend a hearing to which the parent has not been summoned or ordered to appear, the parent’s trial lawyer should assess whether the parent client’s interests are better served by advocating for the parent client’s last clearly articulated position, or declining to state a position in further court proceedings, and act accordingly.

 Action:

-But If the parent client fails to appear after being summoned or ordered to appear for any hearing on a petition to establish jurisdiction or terminate parental rights, the parent’s trial lawyer may not appear on behalf of the parent client to advocate for the parent client’s last clearly articulated position on the merits of the petition.
+But If the parent client fails to appear after being summoned or ordered to appear for any hearing on a petition to establish jurisdiction or terminate parental rights, the court will not allow the parent’s trial lawyer tonot appear on behalf of the parent client to defend the merits of the case.
+However, the parent’s trial lawyer may appear for the purpose of raising any available procedural objections to the court proceeding in the parent client’s absence.

 Action: